BonnieProsper/feb-2026-month-of-code/day-01-business-directory-aggregator/README.md

 ### Known limitations

-- Category normalization is heuristic and incomplete by design.
+- Category normalization is heuristic and limited to a small mapping.
-- Location parsing is shallow and not suitable for precise geographic work.
+- Location parsing is shallow and not precise for complex addresses.
 - JSON input must be a list of objects.
 - Output is always CSV.
+- Website normalization handles common cases but may drop unusual or malformed URLs.
+- Empty or unparseable fields are left empty.

 These tradeoffs were made to keep the project well-scoped.

 ### What I’d do with more time

-- Add optional sorting or filtering flags to the CLI.
 - Expand category normalization using a configurable mapping.
 - Add lightweight validation reporting (e.g counts of dropped websites).
 - Support streaming large files instead of loading everything into memory.